 CO₂ Radiative Forcing Calculator

-The form asks for three values.
+The CO₂ forcing form asks for three values, each tied directly to the radiative forcing calculation.
 The first is the baseline concentration, written as C₀, in parts per million.
 This is your reference state.
 Many users choose 280 ppm because it is a common approximation for preindustrial atmospheric CO₂, but the calculator does not require that choice.
 You can use any positive baseline if you want to compare one historical period with another, or if you want to test a custom scenario.

 The second input is the comparison concentration, written as C, also in parts per million.
 This is the concentration whose forcing you want to evaluate relative to the baseline.
 If C is greater than C₀, the forcing will be positive, indicating a warming influence relative to the reference state.
 If C is less than C₀, the forcing will be negative, indicating a cooling influence relative to that baseline.
 If the two values are equal, the forcing is zero because there has been no concentration change to evaluate.

 The third input is the climate sensitivity parameter, written as λ and measured in kelvin per watt per square meter.
 This parameter converts radiative forcing into an approximate equilibrium temperature response.
 A larger λ means the climate system is assumed to warm more for the same forcing.
 A smaller λ means the assumed response is weaker.
-The default value of 0.8 K/(W/m²) is a common illustrative midpoint for simple examples, but the best value depends on the assumptions and context of the discussion.
+The default value of 0.8 K/(W/m²) gives a moderate illustrative response, but the best value depends on the assumptions and context of the discussion.

 After you enter the values, submit the form to compute the result.
 The calculator returns two outputs.
 First, it reports radiative forcing ΔF in watts per square meter.
 Second, it reports the estimated equilibrium temperature change ΔT in kelvin.
 For temperature differences, kelvin and degrees Celsius have the same numerical size, so a result of 2.0 K corresponds to a 2.0 °C change relative to the chosen baseline.
 The page also checks for invalid values.
-Both concentration inputs must be positive, and the sensitivity parameter must be zero or greater for the result to make physical sense in this simplified framework.
+Both concentration inputs must be positive, and the sensitivity parameter must be zero or greater for this simplified CO₂ forcing estimate to make physical sense.

 Formula: ΔF = 5.35 ln (C / C_0)